The page has been translated by Gen AI.

 Availability Scenario Test

-Whether it can handle load and respond to failures to meet the specified requirements.
+Whether it can handle load and respond to failures in accordance with the specified requirements.
 Testing the availability scenario.

-In on-premises, a small-scale test environment is set up to perform testing, but in the cloud, a test environment of production scale that will actually be deployed can be set up for testing.
+In on-premises environments, a small-scale test environment is set up to conduct testing, whereas in the cloud, a production-scale test environment that mirrors the actual deployment can be configured for testing.

-By conducting tests in a separate environment without affecting users, you can verify that the service operates normally without damage to the service or data.
+By conducting tests in a separate environment without affecting users, you can verify that the service operates correctly without damaging the service or data.

 Design Principles

-1. Compose test scenarios and perform unit functional tests and integration tests.
+1. Develop test scenarios and conduct unit functional tests and integration tests.

-3. Verify that the required load is handled by adjusting resources when conducting a load test.
+3. During a load test, confirm that the required load is processed by adjusting resources.

-From now on, we will check the architecture design and testing according to the availability goals.
+From now on, we will review the architecture design and testing according to the availability goals.

-The following is the availability status of each major service of Samsung Cloud Platform.
+The following shows the availability status of each major service of Samsung Cloud Platform.

 Database(HA)99.95%21.9 minutes